abennehhou/electron-demo/README.md

 Example of desktop application using Electron.

 ### Run the application
-From project directory, open command line and run:
+From project directory, open command line and run: `npm start`.
-`npm start`.

 ### Package the application
-From project directory, open command line (in admin mode) and run:
+From project directory, open command line (in admin mode) and run: `npm run build`.
-`npm run buid`

 ### How to / Memo
 To create a new application: